vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 The last step is to define an interface route for 10.2.0.0/24 to get through the WireGuard interface `wg01`.
-Multiple IPs or networks can be defined and routed, the last check is allowed-ips which either prevents or allows the traffic.
+Multiple IPs or networks can be defined and routed.
+The last check is allowed-ips which either prevents or allows the traffic.

 .. note:: You can not assign the same allowed-ips statement to multiple